 *Note: If you don’t have Sweet Condensed Milk, add 1-2 tablespoons Sugar and extra Milk.

 - Make milk sauce first.
 Place all the sauce ingredients in a saucepan and heat until the sauce thickens, OR place in a heat-proof bowl and heat in the microwave for 1 minutes and extra time until the sauce thickens.

-- Mix Flour and Matcha Powder, add warn water gradually, and knead to achieve the firmness of dough is same as firmness of your earlobe. (*This is traditionally taught.)
+- Mix Flours, Matcha Powder, Sugar and Salt, add warm water gradually, and knead to achieve the firmness of the dough is same as firmness of your earlobe. (*This is traditionally taught.)
 It is a bit dry to the touch.
 Make about 2cm balls OR 3cm discs.

 - Cook the dumplings in plenty of rapidly boiling water.
 When the dumplings are floating, cook a few more minutes, then drain and place them in icy cold water to cool.

 - Place the dumplings in a bowl, pour the milk sauce, scatter some chopped nuts on top.